MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Exp01_LunchBox_HelloLED/Readme.md

-# Exp 32
+# Exp 01
-## LunchBox UART
+## LunchBox Hello LED
 ___

 ### Description

-This example code provides the functions and register settings to tranmit data from LunchBox (Serial) to Computer(USB).
+This example code provides the functions and register settings to switch the LED ON present on LunchBox.

 ### Hardare needed